Requesting Information and Application for Admission

 Please note that if you were disqualified from Chico State, you must

-- Apply for readmission to the University through Cal State Apply, and
+Apply for readmission to the University on Cal State Apply, and

 Intrasystem and Intersystem Enrollment Programs